GCSE Science | Electromagnetism

 Electromagnetism

-• there is a (small) magnetic field around it
+• there will be a (small) magnetic field around it

 Right hand rule